mattjnewberry/mattjnewberry.github.io/misc/lara-firth-anniversary.md

 ## Happy Fifth Anniverary

 Thank you for a wonderful 5 years, full of great memories.
-It's been so fun going back through all the photots and remembering the laughs.
+It's been so fun going back through all the photos and remembering the laughs.
 Here's to the many more to come.
 I love you.